 Shake the assay plate for 1 min at room temperature at 1200 rpm using a microplate shaker.

-Add 4,052 µL of actin to the substrate mix.
+Add 4,052 µL of the centrifuged actin solution to the substrate mix.
 Vortex briefly.

-Dispense 11.6 µL of substrate mix into each well of the assay plate (except first row) to start the enzymatic reaction.
+Dispense 11.6 µL of actin-substrate mix into each well of the assay plate (except first row) to start the enzymatic reaction using an automated dispenser.

 Shake the assay plate for 1 min at room temperature at 1200 rpm using a microplate shaker.